 Do you use peptides before or after retinol?

 It is best to apply peptides before retinol during your morning routine.
 Retinol and other forms of retinoids increase the skin’s sensitivity to UV exposure making it more susceptible to damage, such as hyperpigmentation and dark spots, this is why it is important to wear a daily SPF of 30 and above.
 You will also find that exposure to UV rays render retinol useless so safe application for the evening to gain the best results.

 To reap the rewards of both these ingredients try applying peptide enriched serum in the morning after cleansing the skin, followed with a serum packed with a retinol that your skin has a tolerance for.
 This way you will gain the benefits without overworking the skin and weakening the protective barrier.

 Should you use peptides with retinol?

-Yes, if you skin is happy with you using both ingredients in the correct way you should use peptides with retinol.
+Yes, but only if you skin is happy with you using both ingredients in the correct way.
 Both ingredients deliver impressive anti-ageing benefits leaving you with a youthful, glowing finish to the face.
 With the antioxidant properties of peptides and exfoliating ability of retinol you will also target any signs of hyperpigmentation, from sunspots, age spots and uneven skin tone.
 Finally, you’ll find that peptides are cell communicating ingredients and thanks to their bilingual talents they are able to tell skin cells how to act and kick start the collagen production.

 When do you apply peptides?